 Analytical method: Information currently available to PQT/MED indicates that it is possible to measure clarithromycin and rifampicin in human plasma using LC-MS/MS analytical methodology.
 The bioanalytical method should be sufficiently sensitive to detect concentrations that are 5% of the C{max} in most profiles of each formulation (test or comparator).
-The bioanalytical method for each analyte should be validated in the presence of the other analyte (see ICH Harmonised Guideline M10 for more information).
+The bioanalytical method for each analyte should be validated in the presence of the other analyte (see Guideline on bioanalytical method validation and study sample analysis.
+In: WHO Technical Report Series, No. 1060, Annex 6, or the ICH Harmonised Guideline M10 for more information).

-Statistical considerations: The data for clarithromycin and rifampicin should meet the following bioequivalence standards in a single-dose cross-over design study:
+Statistical considerations: The data for clarithromycin and rifampicin should meet the following bioequivalence standards in a single-dose crossover design study: